ardinta15/MySQL_Projects/README.md

-### This repository include all of my Data Analytic Projects using Python
+### This repository include all of my Data Analytic Projects using My SQL